 Cooking is a huge part of moving out, because if you don’t cook you don’t eat.
 Or in my case, you cook and burn everything in sight.
 It’s a talent that not many possess.
 Trying to cook breakfast is always a fun time for me.
 I still haven’t mastered cooking bacon without it coming out looking like a crispy piece of cardboard.

 When I first moved in, I was unfamiliar with using an electric oven.
 I had always used a gas oven.
 Being a gentleman that I am, I offered to cook for my partner.
-I put some mince into a pan and turned on the oven, this is easy enough to work I thought, piece of piss!
+I put some mince into a pan and turned on the oven, this is easy enough to work I thought!
 Little did I know that this oven had hob covers on it, which seemed to be blended into the top.
 Being the cooking novice that I was, decided to cook the mince through the hob cover, and was baffled as to why it was taking so long to cook, and why there was a smell of burning metal coming from the food.
-I didn’t realise that cooked mince had the aroma of burning steel, I’d never had this type before.
+I didn’t realise that cooked mince had the aroma of burning steel.
 It was safe to say that the cover was destroyed, as it now looked like I’d thrown it onto a bonfire.

 I’m glad to say that my cooking has improved since this incident, and I’ve certainly learnt that hob covers should be removed before attempting to cook on them.
 I don’t think I’ll ever be at the level of Gordon Ramsey, but hopefully I can get to a point where I can cook edible food that doesn’t make my partner’s stomach turn.